c-schutz/SchoolScoreProject/README.md

 1. Is there a correlation between total math SAT scores in FLorida and California?
 2. Is there a correlation between SAT scores and income?
 3. Is there a difference in scoring between genders on certain SAT subjects?
-4. Is there a correlation between taking arts based classes and SAT score

 Contributors: Caleb Schutz, Bryant Cao, Nicholas Novak, Joseph Songayab